LunarianProductions/VS_TCL/README.txt

                  /          _/           /

 HEY
-Thanks for downloadin Friday Night FUNKIN'
+Thanks for downloadin Friday Night Funkin: Vs TCL'
 If you downloaded this from any other place than ninja-muffin24.itch.io/FUNKIN You might be in DANGER!!!